 This went on well and kept my skin super mattified!
 So much that after two days I went into serious oil overproduction.
 Don't think I will use on my face again.
 While I was very happy that the brand I purchased was gluten free, I don't plan on consuming milk of magnesia anytime soon, so that is a moot point.

+Sharing my MOM-Primer experience in the case anyone else has had similar reactions: Over two years ago when I discovered the "secret" of using MOM as a mattifying oil control primer, I fell in love with it!
+I used it every single day for a year and a half, including during the winter, cold months.
+Then something happened.
 I found out that whenever I drank anything with sulphites (sulfites) in it (the first instance, it was a red wine and in others it was alcoholic ciders) my face would react by having the skin under my eyes, react in a contact dermatitis manner, as in, wrinkling and almost as if it was a chemical burn with darkening on the skin.
 Can I just tell you all how difficult it was to find out that MOM was the culprit?
 Especially as I had used MOM for all this time with no reaction.
 I kept ruling out all sorts of ingredients in the stuff I was using to that fact that I must have been allergic to sulphites (yet why would it only affect my eyes?).
 Sometimes another product I had used near my eyes would also cause me to react with another of these episodes.The only thing that would help me in an episode was applying Vaseline as it's a barrier to lock moisture in and that would help heal my skin.
 It made me look a lot older and every flare up, I would be embarrassed because of the bags and wrinkling it cause around my eyes.
 No makeup could hide that!
 Why am I all of sudden reacting to products I haven't reacted to before and thinking I have a sulphite allergy?
 After a couple of months of this, I thought what if I stopped using my beloved oil-control product?
 What if, when I apply it to my face every morning it easily gets on my under eyes area as I mostly focus on applying it to my nose?
 Contact dermatitis is tricky as it will always be a product that doesn't cause an immediate reaction or irritation to the skin, but it does so, over time.
 Guess what?
 After I stopped using MOM, my condition stopped as well.
 To test it out, I definitely did drink my red wine and my ciders and I had no reactions after this.
 My thoughts on this is that perhaps I am sensitive to sulphites, but the product causing the contact dermatitis couldn't handle the sensitivity due to histamines being more prevalent.....really I don't know the exact scientific reason except for the fact it's related.
 Still every once in awhile I chose to occasionally use MOM for a special long, night out, making extra sure not to apply it anywhere near my eyes.
 Well for the last two weeks I have used it again due to the very humid weather here in Toronto during August, and it's been fabulous, until I drank some cider the other night, and I woke up to see a red welt on my forehead and just the beginning of some wrinkly skin on my lower " eye bag" area.
 Sigh, time to stop using it again.
 I have read in the Cosmetics Ingredient Database that the active ingredient in MOM which is Magnesium Hydroxide, is "bio-accumulative".
 This means that it keeps absorbing into your skin, accumulating the amounts each time you use it.
 This is basically not a very good thing.
 If you can use MOM every day and have never had any reactions, then good for you.
 And in case anyone is wondering, I had tried different brands of MOM and when I started reacting to it, I had actually just changed over to the Phillip's brand, but in this last time it's been a generic Rexall brand.
 After learning about my skin, I know I can use it once in awhile for a strategic oil control long day but I cannot use this day after day, or I face consequences.
 Pun intended.